joshcanhelp/josh-to-11/content/post/55-my-new-asus-eee-1000h-or-how-my-life-just-got-a-whole-lot-more-productive.md

 wpid: 400
 ---

-# My New ASUS EEE 1000H (or) How my life just got a whole lot more productive

 Despite the fact that I’m not the type of person who needs new, cool things all the time, I seem to have found my way to several new electronic devices recently.
 One of these devices has changed what I do so drastically that it’s my obligation to talk about it.